edubart/nelua-lang/docs/pages/overview.md

 ### Global symbol

-Global symbols are visible in other source files, they can only be declared in the top scope:
+Global symbols are visible in other source files.
+They can only be declared in the top scope:

 ```nelua
 global global_a = 1